 Tolerant is an adjective that means willing to accept different people or ideas.
 (Intolerant means unwilling to accept differences.)
 Its adverb is tolerantly.
 (In)tolerable means (un)bearable-- conditions a person can (or if negative cannot) tolerate.
 Its verb is to tolerate, and its nouns are toleration, tolerance, and intolerance.

 To verify is to find out or prove if something is true.
 (It comes from French and Latin: true + make).
 We can make four adjectives from it: verifiable (something that can be checked and proved true) , unverifiable (something that cannot be proved), verified (something that has been checked or shown to be true), and unverified (something that has not.)
-There are also two related nouns: verification and verifiability.
+There is also a noun: verification.

 Achievement is a noun meaning an accomplishment: having reached a goal.
 Can you guess the verb?
 (Hint: remove the noun-making suffix.)
 Take the verb (achieve) and add the suffix -er to get the noun for a person who achieves.
-(Add the prefix over- for a person who is too focused on achievement, or under- for a person who is not reaching his potential or achieving what he could.)
+(Add the prefix over- for a person who is too focused on achievement, or under- for a person who is not reaching his potential.)
 Add the suffix -able to the verb for one adjective, and add the negative prefix un- to that for a second adjective.

 We can use the verb to excite to form three kinds of adjectives (with ‘–able,’ ’-ed,’ and ‘–ing’), and their negatives, as well as two adverbs (with ‘–ably’ and ‘-edly’), and one negative— ‘unexcitedly.’
 (We can do the same with many other verbs.)
 Add ‘–ment’ to the verb for one noun, and ‘–ability’ for another.
 That’s 11 words made from excite—and if you understand suffixes you should be able to guess their meanings.